YOCKOW/SwiftPublicSuffix/README.md

 # Requirements

-- Swift 5 (including compatibility mode for Swift 4 or 4.2)
+- Swift 5, 6 (including language mode for Swift 4 or 4.2)
 - macOS or Linux

 # License